Two Week Healing Retreat

 FRIDAY – Vapor baths and remedies continue.
 Inhalent treatment.
 CEREMONY #3

-SATURDAY – Vapor baths, remedies, facilitator led meditations, rest.
+SATURDAY – Vapor baths, remedies, assistant healer led meditations, rest.

 SUNDAY – Cold water plant baths begin.
 Remedies continue.
 CEREMONY #4